afourmy/pyNMS/README.md

 - [ ] Label position issue + label deletion for routes after calculate all
 - [ ] Highlight should include the nodes too
 - [ ] Upload icon with all possible colors and have a special folder for them
-- [ ] Radio button for nodes and link selection.
-Add to menu
-- [ ] Center on view for one node and multiple node
 - [ ] Highlight the LL when highlighting the path
-- [ ] Drawing: choose between "random drawing, random + spring layout, draw at position, spring layout (warning if colocated nodes)
 - [ ] Highlight recovery path with dash
 - [ ] Highlight routes / traffic methods should depend on whether there is or not a link in failure.